1. Terminology: ADN vs. BSN vs. RN vs. more acronyms

 While Advanced Practice Registered Nurses (APRN) such as clinical nurse specialists, nurse practitioners or nurse anesthetists are required to hold a Master of Science in Nursing (MSN), BSN nurses may qualify for higher paying roles without having to earn an MSN.

 However, if a BSN nurse does want to become an APRN or pursue an MSN in a specialty concentration, they will have a shorter path to earning one than a nurse with an ADN or diploma.
+Then once they've earned an MSN they can potentially qualify for a Post Master's Doctor of Nursing Practice (DNP) program to earn the terminal degree in nursing.

 MSN pathways for ADN/diploma nurses